mbourqui/django-autoslug/README.rst

 *Django 1.7.10* or higher.

-It may be possible to successfully use django-autoslug in other environments but they are not tested.
+It may be possible to successfully use django-autoslugged in other environments but they are not tested.

 .. note::

-  PyPy3 is not officially supported only because there were some problems with permissions and `__pycache__` on CI unrelated to django-autoslug itself.
+  PyPy3 is not officially supported only because there were some problems with permissions and `__pycache__` on CI unrelated to django-autoslugged itself.

 Examples
 --------